 Use of library databases, ebooks and electronic journals is governed by U.S. Copyright Law and contractual license agreements.
 The terms of these licenses specify who is permitted to access the information and how it may be used.
 While license agreements vary in specific terms and conditions, the following guidelines provide a general overview of what is and isn’t permitted.

-Who can access?
+Who can access these resources?

-- Currently enrolled students, faculty, researchers, staff.
+- Currently enrolled students, faculty, researchers, and staff

 What is generally permitted?

 - Searching, viewing and browsing the content of the electronic resource.

 - Using the content only for educational, scholarship and non-commercial research purposes.